 On Mary’s Mountain

-Once again the seminary community hosted the Mount 2000 and Beyond retreat this past weekend for high school students.
-Mount 2000 is an annual Eucharistic retreat started by the seminarians prior to the year 2000 jubilee.
+Once again the seminary community hosted the Mount2000 retreat this past weekend for high school students.
+Mount2000 is an annual Eucharistic retreat started by the seminarians prior to the year 2000 jubilee.
 The first retreat was such a success that the seminarians decided to continue it beyond the year 2000.
 The retreat lasting from Friday afternoon through Sunday offers high school youth a chance to come and hear some of the best and most dynamic Catholic speakers in the country, spend time with seminarians, priests, and religious, enjoy one another's company, and - most importantly - spend time with the Lord in the Sacraments: in Mass, in Confession, and especially in the time offered for prayer in front of the Eucharist.
-This year over 1,500 participants braved the Winter cold to travel to Emmitsburg and spend the weekend growing in their relationship with the Lord.
-Of particular note, seminarian Clayton Thompson (S’13, Lafayette-in-Indiana) was the chairman of the 2011 retreat, bearing the burden of coordinating, planning, and working to ensure the smooth running of the retreat and the best possible experience for all involved.
-To read more about the Mount 2000 retreat, visit the online website at www.mount2000andbeyond.com.
+This yeat, the retreat saw 1,500 participants brave the winter cold to travel to Emmitsburg and spend the weekend growing in their relationship with the Lord.
+The theme for this year’s retreat was Ignite which encouraged the participants to allow the Holy Spirit to be ignited in their lives.
+The well known speakers Mark Hart and Jackie Francois were the marquee speakers throughout the weekend and the popular Josh Blakesley Band provided the musical entertainment.
+The celebration of the retreat’s closing Mass on Sunday by the Archbishop of Baltimore has now become a standing tradition and this year marked the first visit to Mount2000 of the new archbishop, William E. Lori.
+Of particular note, seminarian Chris Perrella (S’14, Bridgeport) was the chairman of the 2013 retreat, bearing the burden of laboring for countless hours to coordinate and plan the retreat.
+The extensive effort of Perrella and his Core Team allowed all of the participants to have the greatest possible experience.
+To read much more about Mount2000 and see videos and pictures from the weekend, visit the online website at www.mount2000.com.

-During Christmas break, sixteen fourth year men spent seventeen days in the Holy Land on pilgrimage and retreat along with seminary rector Msgr.
-Steven Rohlfs, scripture professor Dr. Steven Smith, and John Williams, the seminary’s coordinator of pastoral activity.
-After departing on December 28, the men spent the first week of the trip in Nazareth, touring various sites throughout Galilee while also traveling to Mount Carmel.
-Next, the group made their way to the Sea of Galilee where they had a five day canonical retreat in anticipation of the reception of Holy Orders in the Spring.
+During Christmas break, thirty-one fourth year men spent seventeen days in the Holy Land on pilgrimage and retreat along with seminary rector Msgr.
+Steven Rohlfs, scripture professor Dr. Steven Smith, and Fr.
+Timothy Whelan, rector of St. Vincent’s Seminary, Latrobe, PA.
+After departing on December 28, the men traveled to the Pilgerhaus Retreat Center in Galilee which served as their base camp while making day trip to various sites such as Mount Carmel.
+Next, they had a five day canonical retreat in anticipation of the reception of Holy Orders at the conclusion of the spring semester.
 Their retreat was led by Fr.
 Eamon Kelly, L.C. at the Pilgerhaus Retreat Center.
-At the retreat’s conclusion, the men next traveled to Jerusalem where they spent the last week of the trip before returning to the United States on January 14.
-Of the numerous highlights of the pilgrimage, all of the men agreed that the night spent in the Church of the Holy Sepulcher was one of the most memorable and grace-filled experiences of the journey.
-The trip marked the first time the deacon class has had the opportunity to make their canonical retreat in the Holy Land, and the seminary is hoping that it will soon become a tradition to which each class may look forward as they approach Holy Orders.
+At the retreat’s conclusion, the men traveled to Jerusalem, spending the final week of the trip touring the sites of the ancient city so prominent in the history of the Judeo-Christian tradition.
+The men returned to the United States on January 14, ready to begin their final semester in the seminary.
+Of the numerous highlights of the pilgrimage, all of the men agreed that the Holy Hour at the Garden of Gethsemane and the boat trip on the Sea of Galilee were among their favorites.
+The trip marked the second consecutive year the deacon class has had the opportunity to make their canonical retreat in the Holy Land, and walk in the footsteps of Christ Himself.